 Crucial First Steps

-The Divorce Financial Planning Checklist will be a helpful resource for you during this process.
-Crafted by Zoe Certified Financial Advisors experienced in planning for divorced and divorcing couples, it will guide you through the crucial first steps.
+The Divorce Planning Checklist will be helpful resource for you during this process.
+Crafted by Zoe Certified Financial Advisors experienced in planning for divorce and divorcing couples, it will guide you through the crucial fist steps.

 The Divorce Financial Advice series includes articles discussing everything you want to keep in mind, such as key first steps like protecting your valuable jewelry and to the importance of setting up a personal P.O.
-At this early stage of your divorce planning, gathering all of the financial information (income taxes, tax returns, proof of spouses employment income W2 or 1099… the debts, the real estate records) can also be hugely helpful in case access gets cut off in the future.
+At this early stage of your divorce planning, gathering all of the financial information (income taxes, tax returns, proof of spouses employment income W2 or 1099…the debts, the real state records) can also be hugely helpful in case access gets cut off in the future.